jaredeg/bread/README.md

 # bread
 bread api implementation in shopping cart.
-Will need to have mongoose installed and run node ./product-seeder.js to initial data in database
+Will need to have mongoose installed and run node ./product-seeder.js to initialize data in database

 Currently bread API is taking in static data of $100 Amazon Echo.
 To Do Make cart dynamic enough that the API gets the json data from the Cart and adds it to the bread implementation.